-In our first outing, we hear from our Co-Director on how the ethos of our Institute was inspired.
+In our first blog post, we hear from our Co-Director on how the ethos of our Institute was inspired.

 By Professor Nic Harrison, Co-Director of the Institute for Molecular Science and Engineering

 Nevertheless, it seems that rapid innovation happens most efficiently at the nooks and crannies between our self imposed boundaries.
-For example, if we are to produce a vaccine, an antiviral agent or an anti-viral surface in a crisis we need to form teams of experts who can provide the deep expertise in areas ranging from molecular synthesis to distributed manufacturing: teams that can communicate, collaborate and thrive.
+For example, suppose we want to produce a vaccine, an antiviral agent or an anti-viral surface in a crisis.
+We need teams of experts who can provide the deep expertise in areas ranging from molecular synthesis to distributed manufacturing.
+Thse teams need tocommunicate, collaborate and thrive.

-At Imperial College London we have a track record of doing exactly this and also a recognition of how hard it can be in our world of intense specialisation.
+At Imperial College London we have a track record of doing exactly this.
+We also recognised how hard it can be in our world of intense specialisation.
 The Institute for Molecular Science and Engineering was founded to help define and develop Convergent Science.
-We don’t want to wind the clock back two hundred years yet we do realise that we have lost something important along the way.
-Students who have achieved core expertise are now also being educated in molecular science, engineering, business and clinical application.
+We don’t want to wind the clock back two hundred years.
+But we do realise that we have lost something important along the way.
+Students who have achieved core expertise are now also educated in molecular science, engineering, business and clinical application.
 They are learning the value of being able to reach across traditional disciplinary boundaries.
-New large scale research programmes are emerging that are designed from the ground up to be inclusive and to merge the best that can be offered from all perspectives in addressing global challenges.
+New large scale research programmes are emerging that are designed from the ground up to be inclusive.
+They merge the best that can be offered from all perspectives in addressing global challenges.

 The spirit of Thomas Young lives on in our Institute and a new generation of polymaths.
-You can find out more about the work we do by visiting our website www.imperial.ac.uk/imse.
+Find out more about what we do or listen to our latest podcast episode Never lick the spoon!